spaceclouds42/SpaceClouds42/README.md

 ### Hi there 👋

 I code in my free time.
-I am familiar with Kotlin, Java, Python, Bash, and Rust.
+I am familiar with Kotlin, Java, Python, Bash, Rust, and C++.

 90% of the time I have no idea what I'm doing, and in the end, it probably does~~n't~~ work.

-- 🔭 Currently working on programming robots for [FRC](https://www.firstinspires.org/robotics/frc) Team [Jungle Robotics 3627](https://junglerobotics.com)
+- 🔭 Currently working on nothing much.. 🦗
-- Discord: SpaceClouds42#2255
+- Discord: spaceclouds42
 - Pronouns: they/them

 [![SpaceClouds42's GitHub stats](https://github-readme-stats.vercel.app/api?username=SpaceClouds42&show_icons=true&theme=cobalt)](https://github.com/anuraghazra/github-readme-stats)